Annytomica/memory_game/README.md

 6. Alternatively, from the main repository page, within the menu on the right a ‘Deployments’ will now have appeared.
 This section provides a link to the active site as well as summarizes the number of updates the site has received since initial deployment.

 The github repository for this project can be found [here](https://github.com/Annytomica/memory_game/)

+If you wish to develop this game further, feel free.
+To do this, create a fork of this repository and save it to your own github profile.
+To do this, use the fork button at the top right of this repository.
+This brings you to a new window, where you select yourself as the owner and can add extra details to name and description of the repo.
+If you chose to do this, please be respectful and credit me as the origin of this project and code.

 ![GitHub deployments](https://img.shields.io/github/deployments/Annytomica/memory_game/github-pages)
 ![GitHub language count](https://img.shields.io/github/languages/count/Annytomica/memory_game)